 Paul is trying to make it clear that the deeds of the respective persons, Adam and Jesus, had definite results upon those whom they represented.
-That is why the verse is really two sentences of identical structure united by "so also".
+That is why the verse is really two sentences of identical structure united by "so also."

-________Adam's sin resulted in condemnation to all,
+________ Adam's sin resulted in condemnation to all,

 so also, Jesus' sacrifice resulted in justification to all

 Paul is implying a parallel between the actions of Adam and the actions of Jesus.
 Where the first Adam brought condemnation to all, the second Adam (Jesus is called the second Adam in 1 Cor.
 15:45) brought justification to all--that is what the text says, despite the apparent problem of "all people being justified."1 Because of the apparent problem, this is why the NIV and the KJV add words in the English that are not found in the Greek.2

 Alright, having laid out the case, we see that Rom.
-5:18 teaches that just as the first Adam represented his people, so also, the second Adam represented his.
+5:18 teaches that just as the first Adam represented his people; so also, the second Adam represented his.
 As the first Adam brought sin into the world, the second Adam brought salvation.

 Just as Adam had the right and authority to represent people in the Fall, so also, Jesus had the right and authority to represent people in salvation.
 This is exactly what Federal Headship is.

 Whether or not the egalitarians want to admit the reality of Federal headship is irrelevant to the fact that it is taught in Scripture.
-The egalitarians will continue to deny biblical theology in order to uphold the position that women can be pastors and elders.
-But their assertions are not found in Scripture and are contradictory to it.
+The egalitarians will continue to deny biblical theology in order to uphold the position that women can be pastors and elders, but their assertions are not found in Scripture and are contradictory to it.

 - Did Eve inherit Adam's sin if Adam is the Federal Head of all mankind?

-- There could be a case made for Eve being any type of descendents of Adam in that she didn't come from Adam since God made her from the side of Adam.
+- There could be a case made for Eve being any type of descendants of Adam in that she didn't come from Adam since God made her from the side of Adam.
 But, whether or not this would uphold under examination does not invalidate the biblical teaching of Federal headship.

 - If Adam represented all mankind and Jesus didn't inherit Adam's sin, then Federal Headship can't be true.

 - There is a theory that sin is transmitted through the father.
-I do not know if this is correct or not but it is a theory.
+I do not know if this is correct or not, but it is a theory.
 If we were to look at this question in light of that idea, then Jesus would not have inherited Adam's sin.

 - Jesus had the biological parenthood of Mary, but he was the son of God as well.
-Jesus has two natures, divine and human in the one person.
+Jesus has two natures: divine and human in the one person.
 Jesus was not represented, biologically, by the male line.
 Therefore, he did not inherit original sin.

 - 1. It is not within the scope of this paper to refute universalism as some might suspect Rom.
 5:18 is implying.
 It is not.
 The "all" in Rom.
 5:18 is only referring to the believers.
 To see a refutation of universalism, please visit Universalism.